chainbound/bolt/bolt-contracts/README.md

 Key features include:

-1. Registration of Symbiotic Operators and Vaults
+1. Registration of Symbiotic Operators and Vaults / EigenLayer Operators and Strategies
 2. Whitelisting of collateral assets used to back commitments
 3. Retrieval of operator stake and proposer status from their pubkey
-4. Integration with Symbiotic
+4. Integration with Symbiotic/EigenLayer
-5. (WIP) Integration with Eigenlayer

 ### Symbiotic Integration guide for Staking Pools